 On 12 December 2023, the European Parliament adopted the ‘Resolution on addictive design of online services and consumer protection in the EU Single Market’.
 This resolution further shaped the legislative and political debate around manipulative online designs and practices.

 The resolution highlighted the risks posed by manipulative and addictive digital practices, such as infinite scrolling, autoplay, and hyper-personalised recommendations.
 These designs exploit psychological vulnerabilities to maximise user engagement, which could lead to significant mental health and societal impacts.
 Young adults and children are particularly vulnerable.
-The resolution called, among other things, for the need for additional consumer protections regarding addictive design on digital platforms.
+The resolution called, among other things, for additional consumer protections regarding addictive design on digital platforms.

 Digital Fitness Check